 School / Justice Partnership

-The goals of the Macon-Bibb County School-Justice Partnership Agreement include increasing graduation rates, reducing the amount of crime that occurs at school, connecting students in need to community programs, and better responding to students who represent an immediate danger to themselves or others.
+School-Justice Partnerships in Macon-Bibb County and Peach County seek to increase graduation rates, reduce crime, connect students in need with community programs and better respond to students who are an immediate danger to themselves or others.

-Using a series of pre-defined Focus Acts, school resource officers are equipped with the tools and authority to assign an offending student to programs aimed at addressing the root cause of delinquent behavior.
-This will better equip students for success, and they will be less likely to re-offend.
+Using a series of pre-defined Focused Acts, school resource officers are equipped with the tools and authority to assign an offending student to programs aimed at addressing the root cause of delinquent behavior.
+By making students better equipped for success, they will be less likely to re-offend.

 Because these cases are handled outside the traditional juvenile court system, judicial resources can focus on more dangerous offenses.
-The agreement is based on a proven model that has shown an increase in graduation rates and decrease in juvenile crime rates.
-The health of communities and school systems across the nation have improved by using such an agreement.
+The agreements are based on a proven model that has shown an increase in graduation rates and decrease in juvenile crime rates.
+The health of communities and school systems across the nation have improved by using such agreements.